brunobord/meuhdb/README.rst

 -  ``autocommit_after``: A numeric value.
 If set, the database will be committed every "n" write operations.
 Bear in mind that if the ``autocommit`` flag is set, it has priority over the counter.
+-  ``lazy_indexes``: When set to True, when the DB is written to the database, only the definition of the indexes is stored, not the index values themselves.
+This means the DB is faster at writing times, but will load slower, because we'll need to rebuild all indexes,
 -  ``backend``: chose which JSON backend you can use.
 There are 3 backends possible, from the least efficient, to the best one: "json" (from the standard lib), "simplejson", "jsonlib", "yajl", or "ujson".